Lenses for the Olympus E-System Cameras

 8. The 24/1.8 Macro Sigma has a maximum magnification of 1:2.7; with the Four Thirds image size this is equivalent to 1:1.35 for a 35-mm film camera.

 9. The lens provides internal image stabilization using the Panasonic Mega O.I.S.
 System.
+This feature can be used on Olympus bodies (the in-body IS has to be turned off then).

 10. The Vario-Elmar uses an XSM focusing motor (see HSM and SWD above).